Improper Solicitation and Graft Act: Background

 The law has been described in Financial Times as "aimed at widespread corruption" in the country.
 The Korea Times noted in 2014 that Korea was "still lagging behind its peers" in the OECD in terms of transparency.
-In Transparency International's 2014 Corruption Perceptions Index, which annually ranks countries "by their perceived levels of corruption, as determined by expert assessments and opinion surveys," South Korea was ranked 43rd (higher rankings indicate higher levels of perceived corruption).
+In Transparency International's 2014 Corruption Perceptions Index, which annually ranks countries "by their perceived levels of corruption, as determined by expert assessments and opinion surveys," South Korea was ranked 43rd (where being 1st indicates a country with the least amount of perceived corruption).
 This was the third-best performance among East Asian countries, behind Japan (15th) and Taiwan (35th).

 The Kim Young-ran Act was not the first anti-corruption measure enacted in South Korea.
 The Criminal Act "already prohibited domestic public officials from receiving, demanding or promising to accept a bribe in connection with their duties, and also prohibited individuals from giving or offering to give a bribe," and the 1998 Act on Combating Bribery of Foreign Public Officials in International Business Transactions "regulates bribery related to foreign officials."